 Planning is critical to a productive annual directors’ meeting, which is generally the key responsibility of the corporate secretary together with the board chair and CEO.

 To prepare effectively, here is what should be covered in advance:

 - Select a meeting location, date, and time.
 Take into account the schedule of board members and then choose a time that will fit most participants.
 Picking a location, consider flight changes to avoid long travels for members.
 Consider establishing a consistent meeting place and time so the board becomes accustomed to it, reducing the hassle each year.

 - Send notices about the location, date, and time.
 Notice requirements depend on the state and type of organization, but usually, they are between 10–60 days.

 - Review the previous year’s board meeting notes and the agenda to create a list of points to deliver updates on.

 - Build an annual report for the board of directors.
+How to write a board report?
 Take content from management meetings during the year.
 Highlight performance on key metrics, important decisions, financial statements, success stories, and (don’t overlook) challenges.
 An annual meeting is the time to ask the board for advice.
 Communicate your goals and planned path and strategies on how to reach them.

 - Set the agenda.
 Figure out the key issues to cover with your top management at the annual board meeting.
 Include formal talking points required by law, such as board members’ elections.
 Carefully plan the meeting to spend 30% on presenting a report and 70% on discussing one or two big challenges.
 Don’t forget to prepare and leave time for potential questions from the board.